rocq-community/manifesto/CODE_OF_CONDUCT.md

 consider acceptable in private.
 Ask yourself if a comment or statement might make someone feel unwelcomed or like an outsider.

-**Give credit.** All participants in coq-community are expected to respect copyright laws and ethical attribution standards.
+**Give credit.** All participants in Rocq-community are expected to respect copyright laws and ethical attribution standards.
 This applies to both code and written materials, such as documentation or blog posts.
 Materials that violate the law, are plagiaristic, or ethically dubious in some way will be removed from officially-maintained lists of resources.

-If you believe one of these standards has been violated, please either file an issue on an appropriate repository, or contact any member of coq-community (at your discretion).
+If you believe one of these standards has been violated, please either file an issue on an appropriate repository, or contact any member of Rocq-community (at your discretion).
 Keep in mind that most mistakes are due to ignorance rather than malice.